dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Dr.Duncan Coutts:**
-exactly
-exactly yeah so in in in Schuyler knife sharp it's without too much pain you can import your imperative dotnet libraries and JVM libraries through which written
+exactly yes so in Schuyler knife sharp it's without too much pain you can import your imperative dotnet libraries and JVM libraries through which written